Kate Gleason College of Engineering

 The Kate Gleason College of Engineering (KGCOE) is the engineering college at the Rochester Institute of Technology.
 The college is home to all of RIT's engineering programs except for software engineering, which is part of the B. Thomas Golisano College of Computing and Information Sciences.
-Enrollment for the 2014-15 academic year, per the 21 Day Report: 2,742 undergraduate students, 714 graduate students, 22.01% female.
-100% of tenured and tenure-track faculty hold doctoral degrees.
+Entering the 2023-24 academic year, the student body consisted of 2,947 students, with 400 graduate students.
+About 23% of the students were female.

 History

 In 1885, the Rochester Mechanics' Institutes was founded as a school for fostering technical development in the Rochester area.
 In 1891, the Mechanics Institute merged with the Rochester Athenaeum, forming the Rochester Athenaeum and Mechanics Institute, in order to provide more comprehensive education for both of the student bodies.
 In 1944, the university adopted its current name of Rochester Institute of Technology.
-At this point, the RIT campus was still in downtown Rochester, and the College of Engineering was still in the original Mechanics Institute buildings.
+At this point, the RIT campus was still in downtown Rochester, and the engineering college was still in the original Mechanics Institute buildings.
 In 1968, the RIT moved to a combined campus in Henrietta, New York.
-The College remains there today and is housed at the James E. Gleason Building and the Center for Microelectronic Engineering.
+The college remains there today and is housed at the James E. Gleason Building and the Center for Microelectronic Engineering.

-In 1998, the College of Engineering was renamed the Kate Gleason College of Engineering, the only engineering college in the United States to be named after a woman.
+In 1998, the College of Engineering was renamed the Kate Gleason College of Engineering in honor of benefactor and former Mechanics Institute student Kate Gleason, becoming the first engineering college in the United States to be named after a woman.